 Response: A majority of the Property is already zoned PUD.
-The goal of the proposed zoning case is to bring into the fold the vacant office zoned parcel to the east and include a portion of the existing commercial shopping center to the north, thereby creating a comprehensive set of land uses, densities and development standards not afforded in the three (3) separate zoning districts.
+The goal of the proposed zoning case is to bring into the fold the vacant underutilized parcel (APN 217-36-989B), thereby creating a comprehensive set of land uses, densities and development standards not afforded in the two (2) separate zoning districts.